TonyLB/maketheworld/packages/mtw-utilities/ts/graphStorage/README.md

 beneath the threshold.
 A true minimum is not needed, obviously, the goal is simply to reduce the complexity of processing the subsequent update of the min-cut itself to a reasonable amount: Anything much under the total threshold will do.
 * Commit the updates of the sub-components independently
-* After all updates are complete, process the update of the edge-set of the cut.
-Nodes along the border of the cut will be updated twice (once in their sub-component, and once as part of processing the cut)
+* After all sub-component updates are complete, process the update of the edge-set of the cut.
+Nodes along the border of the cut will be updated twice (once in their sub-component, and again as part of processing the cut)

 ---
 ---